48302-DiogoJesus/DgJ_MEIC_thesis/_TODO.md

     - for WUKONG, to showcase choreographed scheduling

 - Solution
-    - go deeper on how predictions are made (maybe pseudocode?)
+    - go deeper on each section of the architecture section